alexflint/process-isolation/README.md

 ```

 Under the hood, each of these calls involves some shuttling of data
 back and forth between the child and server process.
+If anything were
+to crash along the way, you would get a `ProcessTerminatedError`
+instead of a hard crash, but other than that, everything should work
+exactly as if there were no process isolation involved.

+### Copying objects between processes

 Sometimes this proxying behaviour can be inconvenient or
 inefficient.
-To get a copy of the real object behind the proxy, use `byvalue`.
+To get a copy of the real object behind the proxy, use
+`byvalue`:

 ```python
 from process_isolation import import_isolated, byvalue